chapter thirteen

 • The State Design Pattern

-In chapter 12, we saw how the Observer Design Pattern provides a model for an application where the subject object (the publisher) plays a key role in the operation of the application by providing content data for the observer objects (the subscribers).
+In chapter 12, we saw how the Observer Design Pattern provides a model for an application in which the subject object (the publisher) plays a key role in the operation of the application by providing content data for the observer objects (the subscribers).
 In this chapter, an object also plays a key role.
 We must monitor the runtime state changes of this object because its behavior, which depends on its current state, is critical to the operation of the application.

-As we saw in section 4.5, events that change the values of the object’s instance variables can cause an object to make a transition from one state to another.
+As we saw in section 4.4, events that change the values of the object’s instance variables can cause an object to make a transition from one state to another.
 The object can behave differently according to its current state.
 The State Design Pattern provides a model for managing an object’s states, the state transitions, and the different behaviors in each state.

 13.1 The State Design Pattern models state transitions